 3. Finally, I added marinated skirt steak.
 Skirt steak is a classic beef cut in Mexican cooking, that stands up to spicy dry rubs and marinades.
 The key in grilling marinated skirt steak is to NOT overcook it.
 Then slice it thin, against the grain.

-I love this chilaquiles recipe and the addition of the marinated skirt steak.
+I love this Chilaquiles Recipe with Marinated Skirt Steak for breakfast, lunch, or dinner.
 Chilaquiles can also be served with hard boiled eggs, scrambled eggs, shredded chicken or pork, the sky is the limit.

 Yield: 8 servings

 Prep Time:15 minutes